-Develop your creative potential through the innovative photography program in art and performance at The University of Texas at Dallas:
+Develop your creative potential through the innovative photography program in Visual and Performing Arts at The University of Texas at Dallas:

 - Expand your technical expertise in fine art photography